Can't Nobody (2NE1 song): Background

-Commercial performance
+Reception

+Lee Jong-min of IZM gave "Can't Nobody" an unfavorable review, where he felt that the "unity of the arrangement was a bit unnatural" and more effort was put into trying to make it a hit than originality.
+Lee remarked that even though it was popular upon release, he was "already worried about rapid aging."
 Following the album's release, the song debuted at number four on the Gaon Digital Chart and was the highest-charting song out of all the album's tracks.
 The following week, "Can't Nobody" rose two positions and peaked at number 2, just below the album's other title track "Go Away".
 By the end of 2010, the song was downloaded over 2,300,000 times, making it the 13th best-selling single of the year in South Korea.

 Music video

 Background

 The music video was filmed in August 2010.
 Two different versions of the video were filmed: a Korean version and an English version—and were both directed by Seo Hyun-seung, who has also directed 2NE1's previous videos such as "Fire" and "Try to Follow Me".
 Filming for the music video lasted about 4 days for both the Korean and English versions.
-The original Korean video was uploaded to 2NE1's official YouTube channel on September 12, 2010 while the English version was uploaded on April 7, 2011.
+The original Korean video was uploaded to 2NE1's official YouTube channel on September 12, 2010, while the English version was uploaded on April 7, 2011.